lapolis/lapolis.blue/content/posts/HacktoberCTF_(palinka_team).md

 {{< image src="/img/hacktober/23_hell.png" alt="hell spawn" position="center" style="border-radius: 8px;" >}}

 Memory dump analysis?
 WTF is that?
 Ooooh, is it that magic thing done with [volatily](https://www.volatilityfoundation.org/)?
 Yeah that's right.
-For this challenge we need to find out which was the process that spawned the malicious "explorer.exe".
+For this challenge we needed to find out which was the process that spawned the malicious "explorer.exe".
 First we need to find the the profile used.
 ```bash
 volatility imageinfo -f ./mem.raw
 ```

 {{< image src="/img/hacktober/24_prof.png" alt="profile" position="center" style="border-radius: 8px;" >}}

-Having the profile, it is possible to make some sense out of this bunch of data.
+Having the profile, it was possible to make some sense from this bunch of data.
 Using the "cmdline" function we easily get a list of all the commands.
 ```bash
 volatility --profile=Win10x64_17134 cmdline -f ./mem.raw
 ```